Dirac-Robot/beacon/README.md

 ### ADict
 `ADict` is variation of `dict` type and used to configure experiments in `Scope`.
-It supports all methods in `dict` and some useful features like accessing items as attributes.
+It supports all methods in `dict` and
+#### Some Useful Features Compared to Python Native Dictionary
+- You can access items as attributes.
 ```python
 from beacon.adict import ADict